Ibn al-Tayyib: Theology and canon law

 Ibn al-Ṭayyib wrote over a dozen treatises on theology.
 His theological magnum opus was Maqāla fī l-usūl al-dīniyya (Treatise on Religious Principles).
 It is lost, although a description of its contents survives.
 Al-Muʾtaman ibn al-ʿAssāl records that he wrote a fourteen-chapter systematic theology (possibly the Maqāla) and a treatise on christology, the Kitāb al-ittiḥād.
-Despite his close proximity to Muslims, Ibn al-Ṭayyib never mentions Islam in his theological works.
+Despite his proximity to Muslims, Ibn al-Ṭayyib never mentions Islam in his theological works.
 A desire to defend against Islamic accusations of tritheism may lie behind his emphasis on the unity of the Trinity.

-He held to the traditional theology of the Church of the East and wrote a "Refutation of Those Who Say that Mary is the Mother of God", denying the Virgin Mary the title of Theotokos.
+He held to the traditional theology of the Church of the East and wrote a Refutation of Those Who Say that Mary is the Mother of God, denying Mary, mother of Jesus, the title of Theotokos.
 He also wrote a defence of theological rationalism in Qawl fī l-ʿilm wa-l-muʿjiza (Treatise on Science and Miracle).

 He wrote a treatise on the canon law of the Church of the East, Fiqh al-naṣrāniyya (Law of Christianity).
 This compilation cited canons from the ecumenical councils Nicaea and Chalcedon, from the councils of the Church of the East as collected by Patriarch Timothy I and from later councils down to his own day.
 He also made extensive use of the late 9th-century Syriac legal collection of Gabriel of Baṣra.
 The work was organized thematically.
 Topics include betrothals, marriages, guardianship, taxes, debts, deeds and inheritance.
 The importance of these topics lay in the fact that the Christian dhimma was permitted to judge these matters among themselves, but errors could lead to lawsuits taken to Islamic courts.
 He also wrote a short "Response to an Enquiry about the Ending of Marriages and Divorce".

 Ibn al-Ṭayyib is probably responsible for the Arabic translation of the Syriac Diatessaron of Tatian.